remyxai/FFMPerative/README.md

 ## Video Production at the Speed of Chat

-Large Language Models (LLMs) with Tools can tackle tough tasks framed in simple language.
-Consider FFMPerative your copilot for common video processing workflows such as:
+We use Large Language Models (LLMs) with Tools to tackle tough tasks put in simple terms.
+Consider FFMPerative your copilot for video production workflows like:

 * Get Video Metadata
 * Sample Image from Video